alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 Command Format:

-`python train.py --name <RUNNAME> --dataroot /storage/example_dataset --checkpoints_dir /storage/checkpoints --label_nc 0 --no_instance`
+`python train.py --dataroot DATASET_PATH --name EXPERIMENT_NAME --checkpoints_dir CHECKPT_DIR --load_size RESIZE --crop_size CROP_SIZE --model pix2pix`

+where `DATASET_PATH` is the location of your dataset on papespace, `EXPERIMENT_NAME` is a name you create for your model, `CHECKPT_DIR` is the location where the weights and output images will be save, `RESIZE` is a number that your images will be scaled to, `CROP_SIZE` is what the images will be cropped to after scaling. the `--load_size` and `--crop_size` flags are optional.

+Command Example:

+`python train.py --dataroot /storage/pix2pix-dataset --name experiment --checkpoints_dir /storage/checkpts --load_size 256 --crop_size 128 --model pix2pix --display_id 0`

 ### Testing pix2pixHD
 For testing pix2pixHD, you will need to upload your input data domain A to `/storage/test_A`.
-You will also need trained network weights, which should be stored in `/storage/checkpoints_dir`.
+You will also need trained network weights, which should be stored in `/storage/checkpts`.

 Command Format:

+`python test.py --dataroot /storage/pix2pix-dataset --name experiment --checkpoints_dir /storage/checkpts --model checkpts --results_dir /artifacts`

+Command Example:

-`python test.py --name <RUNNAME_OF_TRAINED_NETWORK> --dataroot /storage/example_dataset --checkpoints_dir /storage/checkpoints_from_training --results_dir /artifacts/pix2pixhd_testoutputs --resize_or_crop none $@`
+`python test.py --dataroot /storage/pix2pix-dataset --name experiment --checkpoints_dir /storage/checkpts --model checkpts --results_dir /artifacts`

+Note that `EXPERIMENT_NAME` needs to be the same one you used to train the model/generate the weights, similar with `CHECKPT_DIR`.
+The test results will be saved to a html file here: `/artifacts/results/EXPERIMENT_NAME/latest_test/index.html`

 <a name="pggan"></a>
 ## Progressive growing of GANs (PG-GAN)